XK4MiLX/zelnode/README.md

-# Zelnode Analizer and Fixer v 2.8 for Ubuntu
+# Zelnode Analizer and Fixer v2.8 for Ubuntu